manabuo/machine-learning-using-tensorflow/chapters/chapter7.md

     return np.expand_dims(a=np.concatenate(f, axis=1), axis=0)
 ```

-we can see that each sequence in the data set has variable length but they are padded by zero in order to ensure that the final length of each sequence is `Max_Sequence_Lenght.` In addition, variable `seq_len` keeps a record of the original length value for each sequence in the data set.
+we can see that each sequence in the data set has variable length but they are padded by zero in order to ensure that the final length of each sequence is `Max_Sequence_Lenght.` In addition, variable `seq_len` keeps a record of the original length value for each sequence in the dataset.

 After creating the data, we split it into Training, Validation and Test data sets.
-This is follwoen, as ussual, with graph construction, where we follow the same steps as in all previous examples.
-Here, in addition to already familiar placeholders we introduce one more,
+This is followed, as usual, with graph construction, where we follow the same steps as in all previous examples.
+Here, in addition to already familiar placeholders, we introduce one more,

 ```python
 sequence_length = tf.placeholder(dtype=tf.float32, shape=[None], name="sequence_length")